Context-Dependent Upper-Confidence Bounds for Directed Exploration: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper develops a sound upper confidence bound on the value estimates for least-squares temporal difference learning (LSTD), without making i.i.d. assumptions about noise distributions.
+This paper develops a sound upper-confidence bound on the value estimates for least-squares temporal difference learning (LSTD), without making i.i.d. assumptions about noise distributions.
 In particular, we allow for context-dependent noise, where variability could be due to noise in rewards, transition dynamics or even limitations of the function approximator.
-We then introduce an algorithm, called UCLS, that estimates these upper confidence bounds incrementally, for policy iteration.
+We then introduce an algorithm, called UCLS, that estimates these upper-confidence bounds incrementally, for policy iteration.
 We demonstrate empirically that UCLS requires far fewer exploration steps to find high-quality policies compared to several baselines, across domains chosen to highlight different exploration difficulties.

 The goal of this paper is to provide an incremental, model-free, data-efficient, directed exploration strategy.
-The upper confidence bounds for action-values for fixed policies are one of the few available under function approximation, and so a step towards exploration with optimistic values in the general case.
+The upper-confidence bounds for action-values for fixed policies are one of the few available under function approximation, and so a step towards exploration with optimistic values in the general case.
 A next step is to theoretically show that using these upper bounds for exploration ensures stochastic optimism, and so converges to optimal policies.

 One promising aspect of UCLS is that it uses least-squares to efficiently summarize past experience, but is not tied to a specific state representation.
 Though we considered a fixed representation for UCLS, it is feasible that an analysis for the non-stationary case could be used as well for the setting where the representation is being adapted over time.
-If the representation drifts slowly, then UCLS may be able to similarly track the upper confidence bounds.
+If the representation drifts slowly, then UCLS may be able to similarly track the upper-confidence bounds.
 Recent work has shown that combining deep Q-learning with Least-squares can result in significant performance gains over vanilla DQN\citep{levine2017shallow}.
 We expect that combining deep networks and UCLS could result in even larger gains, and is a natural direction for future work.